MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/4-create-pull-request.md

 In this unit, you'll practice the process of submitting a pull request and merging your changes into the `main` branch so that everyone can benefit from your work.

 In [Create a build pipeline with Azure Pipelines](/learn/modules/create-a-build-pipeline?azure-portal=true), you created a Git branch named `build-pipeline`, where you defined a basic build pipeline for the _Space Game_ website.
-Remember that your build definition is in a file named *azure-pipelines.yml*.
+Recall that your build definition is in a file named *azure-pipelines.yml*.

 Although your branch produces a build artifact, that work exists only on the `build-pipeline` branch.
 You need to merge your branch into the `main` branch.

-Remember that a _pull request_ tells the other developers that you have code ready to review, if necessary, and you want your changes merged into another branch, such as the `main` branch.
+Recall that a _pull request_ tells the other developers that you have code ready to review, if necessary, and you want your changes merged into another branch, such as the `main` branch.

 Before we start, let's check in with Mara and Andy.

 **Andy:** Hi, Mara.
 I know you've got a build pipeline running on Azure.
 I'm adding a feature to the website and I want to see the build process for myself.
 Are we ready to do that?

 **Mara:** Absolutely.
 I created the pipeline on a branch.
-Why don't we set up a pull request and get it merged into `main` so that you can use the pipeline too?
+Why don't we create a pull request and get it merged into `main`, so you can use the pipeline, too?

 **Andy:** Sounds great.
 Let's take a look.

 ## Create a branch and add starter code

-Although you could use the build pipeline you built in the previous module, let's create a new branch, named `code-workflow`, that's based off of `main` so that you can practice the process from the beginning.
+Although you could use the build pipeline you built in the previous module, let's create a new branch named `code-workflow`.
+This branch is based on `main`, so you can practice the process from the beginning.
 If you completed the previous module, your branch includes a basic but complete build configuration in your *azure-pipelines.yml* file.
 If you haven't completed the previous module, you'll create the file.

 1. In Visual Studio Code, open the integrated terminal.
 1. Switch to the `main` branch.